madcake/money-controll/README.md

 #### iOS
 1. Navigate to the `/iosApp` directory.
 2. Open `iosApp.xcworkspace` in Xcode.
-3. Select a simulator or device and click **Run**.
+3. Select a target simulator and run the project.

 ---
-Developed using modern Kotlin Multiplatform best practices.
+Developed with a commitment to clean code and modern Kotlin Multiplatform standards.